Jamall Johnson

-Jamall Johnson (born October 12, 1982) is a former gridiron football linebacker and actor.
-He was signed by the Cleveland Browns as an undrafted free agent in 2005 and was also a member of the Hamilton Tiger-Cats, Tampa Bay Buccaneers, and BC Lions.
-He played college football at Northwestern State and high school football at Destrehan High School.
+Jamall Johnson (born October 12, 1982) is an American actor and former professional football player.
+He played as a linebacker in the Canadian Football League (CFL).
+Johnson was signed by the Cleveland Browns of the National Football League (NFL) as an undrafted free agent in 2005 and was also a member of the Hamilton Tiger-Cats, Tampa Bay Buccaneers, and BC Lions.
+He played college football for the Northwestern State Demons and high school football at Destrehan High School.

 Since leaving football he has become an actor in Vancouver, BC.
 He is known for Robin Roberts Presents: Mahalia (2021), Wendy Williams: The Movie and Chateau Christmas (2020).

 College career

 He went to Delta State University and Northwestern State University, where he earned a degree in Business Administration.
 He played college football and continued his career with the CFL.

 Professional career

 Cleveland Browns

 Johnson was signed as an undrafted free agent by the Browns in 2005 but was waived before training camp.

 BC Lions

 Johnson was signed as a free agent by the BC Lions in 2005.
 In 2005, he played 5 games, had 7 total tackles and made a key forced fumble in the 2005 West Division Final versus the Edmonton Eskimos.
 In 2006, Johnson recorded 12 total tackles and a 39-yard fumble recovery.
 He played during BC's victory in the 2006 Grey Cup.